hp3icc/emq-TE1ws/README.md

 If you want to enable more than one Dashboard at the same time, remember to change the ports to avoid conflicts, for this this option is included in the menu of pYSFReflector and MMDVMHost.

+ #Important note

+ If you use the pre-compiled image for Raspberry, remember to change the password to one of your preference.
  #

  # WIFI